replab/book/sphinx/reps/subrepresentations.md

 * by computing the irreducible decomposition of a representation.

-Note that *similar representations*, already seen in the previous section, are a special case of subrepresentations where $D=d$ and the projection and injection maps are bijective.
+Note that [*similar representations*](manipulation.html#change-of-basis) are a special case of subrepresentations where $D=d$ and the projection and injection maps are bijective.

 In the examples below, we will work with the three-dimensional natural representation of $S_3$.